shahidul034/Chat-with-pdf-using-medical-LLM-langchain-and-streamlit/README.md

     st.session_state["vectorstore"] = new_vectorstore
 ```
-### This session_state helps to store the session input and output.
+### 🎯This session_state helps to store the session input and output.
 ```
 if "chat_answers_history" not in st.session_state:
     st.session_state["chat_answers_history"] = []

 if "chat_history" not in st.session_state:
 ```
-### We created a conversational LLMChain which takes input vectorised output of pdf file, and they have memory which takes input history and passes to the LLM.
+### 🎯We have developed a conversational LLMChain designed to process the vectorized output of PDF files.
+This LLMChain integrates memory capabilities, allowing it to retain input history and effectively pass this context to the LLM.
 ```
 qa = ConversationalRetrievalChain.from_llm(
        llm=llm, retriever=new_vectorstore.as_retriever()